genesiscommunitysuccess/docs/docs/00_fuse/03_features/06_charts.md

 ### Introduction

-With Fuse, we can also implement charts, in order to condense our data into easy-to-understand formats and effectively communicate important points.
+With Fuse, we have rich data-driven visualization through chart components.

 With charts we can:
+- condense our data into easy-to-understand formats
+- effectively communicate important points
-- display data utilizing any of the chart types we provide
+- display our data utilizing different chart types
-- use standalone charts or linked charts
+- implement the filter feature to better analyze our data

 ![](/img/all-charts.PNG)